Remi123/MotionMatching/README.md

 ## Status

 The project is currently in a working state but still under development.
 Please note that everything is subject to changes.

+Not ready, WIP: MMAnimationLibrary and any MotionFeatures.
+Stable : PPIKs, PPInertialization.
+CircularBuffer Somewhat Stable : Spring, MMAnimationPlayer

 ## Documentation